Insights

 commentary

-What will it cost to comply with the EU's nature reporting standard (ESRS)?
+How expensive will compliance with the EU's nature reporting standard be?

-The EU's ESRS standard will require 50,000 companies to report on nature impacts.
-Karl Burkart estimates a $45B/year reporting cost and a $30B addressable market for software and services by 2030.
+The EU's new environmental reporting standard (ESRS) standard will thousands of companies to report on their nature impacts.
+Using benchmarks, we estimate new $30B addressable market for software and services by 2030.

 By Karl Burkart